RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

 127.0.0.1 ubuntu
 ```

-9) Run the installation script.
-Provide the name of the ssh key pair added in step 5, your key filename can be any name desired.
+9) Move back into the riaps-node-creation folder and run the installation script.
 The 'tee' with a filename (and 2>&1) allows you to record the installation process and any errors received.
 If you have any issues during installation, this is a good file to send with your questions.

 ```
 cd riaps-node-creation